 Strong triceps are key for all pressing movements and overhead stability.
 Powerlifters must have strong triceps to assist in locking out of the bench press.
 Weightlifters must perform triceps work as they are necessary for elbow extension in the receiving phases of the snatch and jerk.
 And strongmen who hoist logs that weigh over 300 pounds overhead need triceps strength to finish the lift.
 The stronger you get, the more you lift, and the more you lift, the more your triceps become a factor.

 Improved Lockout Strength

-The triceps are responsible for elbow extension, which is a key marker for proper lift execution in the bench press, snatch, and jerk.
-Most power and strength athletes will see improvements in lockout performance with added triceps strength and hypertrophy work (assuming they are perfecting any technical faults that may be resulting in pressouts).
+The triceps are responsible for elbow extension, which is a key factor in finishing the end of the range of motion of the bench press, snatch, clean & jerk, and overhead press.
+Most power and strength athletes will see improvements in lockout performance with added triceps strength and hypertrophy work (assuming they are perfecting any technical faults resulting in press outs).

 For some strength and power athletes, bigger, leaner arms are an added goal.
-The triceps are roughly ⅔ of the arm, so more dedicated tricep work could help you achieve a superior set of pipes.
-If you are someone who is only looking for the “functional” reasons as to why we train triceps, just ignore this one…but for the rest of us…
+The triceps are roughly two-thirds of the arm, so more dedicated tricep work could help you achieve a superior set of pipes.

 Who Should Do Skull Crushers?